 Strategies: How to Increase Your Chances of Winning a McDonald's Scholarship

 The following tips will help you submit your strongest application for any McDonald's scholarship you choose to apply to.
 The more time you give yourself to implement these strategies, the more successful you'll be!

 Research Your Local Ronald McDonald House Charity

 One of the first things you should do is check on what scholarship opportunities are actually available to you through your local RMHC.
 Your local RMHC may participate in the scholarships described earlier; if they do, you should be able to get more information about availability, deadlines, scholarship award amounts, and applications by contacting that RMHC.
-Try Googling “[your local area/city] Ronald McDonald House Charity scholarship” for more information.
-You can also check on availability for the above scholarships by following the appropriate link on this page.
+Try Googling "[your local area/city] Ronald McDonald House Charity scholarship" for more information.

 If your local RMHC does not offer the scholarships listed above, they may offer other awards, much like the RMHC of Eastern New England that I mentioned earlier.
 Because all these local scholarships will have different deadlines, requirements, award amounts, etc., it's best to research these scholarships as early as possible.
 Again, the best way to do this is research and/or get in contact with your local RMHC.